jeffreykegler/hoonlint/misc/whitespace.md

 ## Reanchoring

 Reanchoring is a method of conserving indentation.
-We call the original rune-ish, the one that is to be reanchored, the **reanchored rune-ish**.
+We call the original rune,
+the one that is to be reanchored, the **reanchored rune**.

-Typically, a rune-ish is its own
+Typically, a rune is its own
-"anchor" rune-ish for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
+"anchor" rune for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
-Not all rune-ishes participate in reanchoring.
+Not all runes participate in reanchoring.
 Which do, and which do not, are specified in the individual cases.

 The anchor column depends
-on two things: the column location of anchor rune-ish, and the "reanchor offset".
+on two things: the column location of anchor rune, and the "reanchor offset".
-The **anchor rune-ish** is a rune-ish on the same line as the reanchored rune-ish.
+The **anchor rune** is a rune on the same line as the reanchored rune.
-The anchor rune-ish is either the same as the reanchored rune-ish, or is a rune-ish closer to the left margin.
+The anchor rune is either the same as the reanchored rune, or is a rune closer to the left margin.

 ### Reanchor offset